 3 Cr.
 (Hrs.:3 Lec.)

-Builds on the student's existing knowledge of and experience designing software.
-This course focuses on high level design of software systems so that those systems satisfy quality attributes such as security, availability, performance, and modifiability.
-Students will learn the importance of developing, documenting, communicating, and adhering to a software architecture that achieves not only the functional but also the non-functional requirements of a software system.
-Prerequisite: ESOF 328 and CSCI 443.
-(1st)
+Builds on the student’s existing knowledge of and experience designing software.
+This course focuses on high-level design of software systems, so those systems satisfy quality attributes such as security, availability, performance, scalability, modifiability, and maintainability.
+Students learn the importance of designing software according to specific engineering principles using well understood software patterns and software architectures that isolate within the code base where change is likely to take place and ensure a robust code base that is engineered to integrate required changes over time through evolving requirements.
+Prerequisite: ESOF 328 and CSCI 332.

 E1.
-Students have a conceptual understand of and practical experience with the steps of requirements production, including requirements elicitation, requirements validation, and requirements management.
+Students have a conceptual understanding of and practical experience with the steps of requirements production, including requirements elicitation, requirements validation, and requirements management.
 (ESOF 328)

 E2.
 Students have worked in a group to design, implement, test, and maintain a small software system (5000 lines of code) and appreciate the complexities of implementing a large software system.
 Students have made at least two presentations on aspects of the software systems that they implemented.
 (ESOF 322)